HFAnalyticsLab/Diabetes_healthcare_use/README.md

 ### Getting started

-The 'R' folder contains the following scripts:
+The 'R' folder contains:

+1. sourced files: 'study_params.R' contains study parameters used by all scripts

+2. file import scripts:
-* '00_import_data.R' - imports and combines data, needs to be run first
+* '00_import_data.R' - imports and combines CPRD and linked data, needs to be run first

+3. analysis scripts (to be used in this order):
 * '01_define_study_population.R' - defines study cohort based on inclusion and exclusion criteria, all other scripts depend on the outputs of it
 * '02_diabetes_medication.R' - extracts data on diabetes medication and defines drug types
 * '03_diabetes_type.R' - extracts diabetes diagnoses and defines diabetes type, additionally depends on script 02